tmooney783/ConnectingADclient/README.md

 <h1>Connecting a Windows 10 client to a Windows Server AD domain</h1>

-<h2>In this project I learned the basics of using Active Directory to set up a DHCP and DNS server on Windows Server 2022 and connecting a Windows 10 client to use </h2>
+<h2>In this project I learned the basics of using Active Directory to set up a DHCP and DNS server on Windows Server 2022 and connecting a Windows 10 client </h2>

 <h2>Enivronments used:</h2>